 Pantheon

 Standing at 43 metres (142 feet) wide and 43 metres (142 feet) high, the Pantheon is one of Ancient Rome’s best-preserved buildings.
 It hardly looks like the other Roman ruins in the city.
-Built around 125 AD on the site of two previous temples, it became a church around the 7th century AD.
+Built around 125 AD on the site of two previous temples, it became a Catholic church around the 7th century AD.
 Today, it is the resting place of many noble Italians, including the artist Raphael.

 Baths of Caracalla

 The Baths of Caracalla, named after the emperor behind the project, finished in 216 AD and could accommodate up to 1,600 people.
 A special aqueduct provided the much-needed freshwater for the pools.
 Additional reconstructions kept the spa going until it closed in 537 AD.
-These Roman ruins are a great example of the scale some of these ancient sites once were.
+These Roman bath ruins are a great example of the scale some of these ancient sites once were.

 Villa dei Quintili